 If no one is at the refuge, go to the little store kind of across the street and they will help you find Galo.

 15 minutes walking down hill from The Animal Sanctuary is the Restaurant Ballena, named for the whale bones in front and on the side of the restaurant.
 I think these bones came from a whale that washed ashore near where the river meets the ocean, the dead whale was too big to move so the authorities decided to blow up the rotting whale; it didn't work out so well.

 Restaurant Ballena is great place to eat regional food and get a refreshment.
 If you are driving and plan on hiking around the area, this is a good place to park your vehicle.

-An unpaved lightly traveled road parallels the lagoons and small farm plots along the river and the old river channel offering a great area for hiking and seeing the birds and wild life of the area.
+An unpaved lightly traveled road parallels the lagoons and small farm plots along the river and the old river channel; offering a great area for observing the birds and wild life of the area.
 Be sure to bring drinking water and wear comfortable shoes.

 There are some signs in the area explaining about the wild life.
 The first sign warns people not to hunt the small land crabs, free trip to jail if you do.
 The crabs used to appear at the beginning of rainy season by the millions but are now rarely seen.
 The crabs were (and still are) used to season soups and rice.
 The next sign warns of crocodiles.
 Although they are uncommon, they are in the area.
 Crocodiles can move and run fast so don't mess with them.

 La Barra de Navidad and the La Barra Colotepec are two different places.
 La Barra de Colotepec is on the side of the river closer to Puerto Escondido.
 La Barra de Navidad is across the long bridge and on the far side of the river.